Part 10: Riley's Real Troubles Begin

 Going back to the journal, Riley reflects on this time in two separate entries.
 One entry was rougher but with more details, the second one a bit clearer but with details left out.

 I wonder how they caught him each time, or if someone turned him in.
 The entire sentence at the "school" would've been 17 months at the most.
 Riley was incarcerated aged 12 through 15, with three breaks when he ran away.
 After that, he was sent to a "country farm" where he worked off the rest of his sentence.
 I'm going to try putting Riley's words in bold.
 Let's see if it makes it easier to read.
 He wrote "taking lots of aspin", and you might think he meant "taking lots of aspirin", but there is something called aspen, it's from the bark of a tree.
-So I don't know which he meant.
+So I don't know which he meant, but perhaps his head hurt him from the earlier injury and he was taking aspirin.
 Either way, that was the least of his problems.